ryan4yin/nixos-and-flakes-book/.github/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under [CC BY-SA 4.0](../LICENSE.md).

 ## Pull requests